mbround18/oss-development-breakdown/README.md

 - My time, I dont calculate the cost of time but i spend roughly 20hrs average per week on OSS development.
 - Utilities & housing, running computers & living & etc.
 - Food and other things to sustain myself.
+- Education, Ive gotten a Bachelors and Masters in stem fields & spend loads of time and money to continue my education.